One-Step Offline Distillation of Diffusion-based Models via Koopman Modeling: Additional Details

 \subsection{Method Implementation Details}

 We provide the full code implementation for the Checkerboard and CIFAR-10 (both conditional and unconditional) datasets in the supplementary material.
 Due to memory constraints, the implementations for FFHQ and AFHQv2 will be released shortly.
 In this section, we briefly describe the implementation details of each method, while we encourage the reader to refer to the codebase for exact configurations.
 We train our models for 800k iterations with the Adam optimizer~\cite{kingma2015adam} at a fixed learning rate of 3$\mathrm{e}$-4.
 We do not use warm‑up, weight decay, or any learning‑rate schedule.
+All runs are on a single NVIDIA A6000 GPU or RTX4090.
+Note that our method can fully support distributed training.

 \paragraph{Checkerboard.} For this dataset, we build upon the implementation of \cite{lipman2023flow}.
 Both $x_0$ and $x_T$ are encoded using the same denoising architecture as described in their work.
 The decoding of $z_0$ is performed using the inverse of this module.
 The Koopman operator is implemented as a simple linear layer.
 Complete implementation details are available in the shared code.